CHEMICAL FREE INGREDIENTS

-Aromatically, it’s one that may take some getting used to.
-Distinctively rosy-floral, fresh, sweet, and slightly fruity with a hint of dill.
+Aromatically, it’s a sharp scent that may take some getting used to.
+Geranium is a distinctively rosy-floral, fresh, sweet, and slightly fruity with a hint of dill.

 Geranium is an incredibly balancing and multi-tasking oil.

-It’s helpful to stimulate and calm, working with anxiety, fidgeting, grief depression, stress, trauma, crisis and restlessness.
+It’s helpful to stimulate focus and calm restlessness, working with anxiety, fidgeting, grief depression, stress, trauma, crisis and restlessness.